iam-baivab/Random-API/README.md

    - URL: [Visual Crossing Weather](https://weather.visualcrossing.com/)
    - Provides weather data for a specified location.

+## Tools Without API

+This project also includes the following tools that do not require external APIs:

+1. **Random Color Generator**
+   - Generates random colors for design purposes.

+2. **Dice Rolling**
+   - Simulates rolling a dice and displays the result.

 ## Usage

 The website is designed to run directly in your web browser without any server setup.
 Open the `index.html` file, and you can use each tool by interacting with the respective sections.